Projects Completed (year end 2008)

 NPP Kuosheng of Taiwan Power Company (GE BWR-6 Mark-III 2 x 900 MW) for Windows

-In addition to NSSS and containment simulation, the source term and release pathways will be simulated and stored in a database in a network.
-It will be connected to dose dispersion software for offsite dose projection.
+In addition to NSSS and containment simulation, the source term and release pathways will be simulated and stored in a network database.
+That database will be connected to dose dispersion software for off-site dose projection.

 Guangdong NPP in Daya Bay, China (Framatome 3-loop 900 Mwe)

-Has provided a plant specific PCTRAN Windows model for the Hong Kong government.
-Long-term maintenance and consultation contract has been awarded to provide assistance in emergency exercise and planning of radiological events.
+MST provided a plant-specific PCTRAN Windows model to the Hong Kong government.
+A long-term maintenance and consultation contract has been awarded to provide assistance in emergency exercise and planning of radiological events.

 NPP KKL Leibstadt (BWR-6 Mark III 1050 Mwe) for Windows

-By arrangement of Colenco Power Service Ltd., a partner and distributor of MST in Switzerland, PC-based simulation software in Windows is prepared for the Swiss regulatory agency HSK.
-Training lesson and installation will be conducted in Switzerland in November 1999.
+By arrangement of Colenco Power Service, Ltd., a partner and distributor of MST in Switzerland, PC-based simulation software in Windows was prepared for the Swiss regulatory agency HSK.
+Training lessons and installation was conducted in Switzerland in November 1999.

 KWU-designed 3-loop PWR plant KKG (Goesgen)

-The HSK project in DOS is updated to Windows in June 2000.
+The HSK project in DOS was updated to Windows in June 2000.
 The KWU plant has turbine run-back capability in the event of one recirculation pump trip or load rejection.
-Verification against previous analyses using RELAP5 has resulted in satisfactory agreement.
+Verification against previous analyses using RELAP5 resulted in satisfactory agreement.

 Westinghouse 2-loop PWR plant KKB (Beznau)

-The Windows version of PCTRAN to HSK in November 2000.
-Verification against previous analyses has resulted in satisfactory agreement.
+The Windows version of PCTRAN was delivered to HSK in November 2000.
+Verification against previous analyses resulted in satisfactory agreement.

 Lungmen Project ( 2 x 1300 MWe GE ABWR) in Taiwan

 Taiwan Power Company granted a contract in the fall of 1997 to construct a Windows-based simulation system for the Fourth Nuclear Project in Lungmen.
-The system will be plant specific for the ABWR under construction with internal recirculation pumps and advanced safety systems.
-It will use Windows-based graphic user interface (GUI) with pull-down menus and mouse control.
+The system will be plant-specific for the ABWR under construction with internal recirculation pumps and advanced safety systems.
+It will use a Windows-based graphic user interface (GUI) with pull-down menus and mouse control.

 NPP TVO-I/II Severe Accident Simulator for Windows